Protected: Langston Hughes in Reno – timeline

 Sept 4

 Helen Hubbard, Hughes’ landlady while he called Reno home, had been active in Reno’s Black social and religious activities since marrying Camilus Hubbard in April 1923; the Chicago Defender identified her as Helen Taylor of Kansas City, and he of Los Angeles.
-They took up residence on University Avenue and counted in their social circle Oscar H. Hammonds and his wife.
-The Hubbards hosted a bridge party “till a late hour” in January 1924, followed by a “dainty luncheon.”
+They took up residence on University Avenue and counted in their social circle Oscar H. Hammond (the weatherman whom Hughes will profile for the Defender) and his wife.
+The Hubbards hosted a bridge party “till a late hour” in January 1924–it concluded with a “dainty luncheon.”
 She was on the community sick list for most of March 1924 but by April was convalescing and with the Hammonds and others enjoyed a surprise birthday party for W.H.
 Nelson given by his wife: music, dancing, games, and whist prizes.
-During that Spring, Helen Hubbard also hosted an after-church party to honor a couple visiting from Sacramento and gave a farewell party for Mr. & Mrs. George Jones, who were moving to California.
+The Hubbards and Hammonds were active in Bethel AME, and during that Spring, Helen Hubbard also hosted an after-church party to honor a couple visiting from Sacramento and gave a farewell party for Mr. & Mrs. George Jones, who were moving to California.
 The Hubbards and Hammonds enjoyed another “dainty luncheon” after “dancing till wee small hours” in May.
 In June, the two couples were part of large crowd who gathered at the AME reception hall, decorated with South American roses, to honor of Mrs. S.A.
 Wright, past matron and grand prelate of the Order of Eastern Stars, California.
 Mrs. W.H.
 Nelson, soloist, was accompanied by Mrs. James Daniels on piano for a recital that was followed by dancing and games until late, and then “an elaborate luncheon.”
 She had a birthday party for herself on October 20, with dancing, progressive whist, and at midnight “an elaborate 3-course luncheon.”
 The Hammonds, of course, were among the two dozen guests.

 Camilus M. Hubbard, a porter at the Overland Hotel, was shot in the neck “by a Southern white man” in August 1922; the local NAACP, organized in 1919, became part of the prosecution, and J.S.
 Parks was eventually convicted of shooting with intent to kill in the incident, which had involved an allegedly drunken Parks losing the key to his hotel room.

-Helen Hubbard sued Camilus for divorce in 1926 [“Suits Filed” Reno Gazette May 1, 1926: 8]; he appears to have remained at their 309 University Avenue residence; she moved to 521 Elko Street where she began operating a boarding house and is identified as a maid in the Reno City Directory 1932.
-It was news that she hosted the “prominent beautician of Los Angeles, Miss Carroll” that year..
+Helen Hubbard sued Camilus for divorce in 1926 [“Suits Filed” Reno Gazette May 1, 1926: 8]; he appears to have remained at their 309 University Avenue residence; she moved to 521 Elko Street where she began operating a boarding house and is identified as a maid in the 1932 Reno City Directory.
+It was news in the Defender that she hosted the “prominent beautician of Los Angeles, Miss Carroll” that year.

 She was elected secretary of the Colored Women’s Unity Club in 1927 (“Election of Officers,” Nevada State-Journal 13 Feb.
 1927)